mkudija/mkudija.github.io/reading/notes/2020-05-12-The Black Swan.md

 ### Books From Taleb
 - *The Berlin Diaries* by William Shirer (history as it is taking place, 12-13)
--
+- *Aversos Mathematicos* by Sextus

-### Anecdoes & Life Lessons
+### Anecdotes & Life Lessons
 - "You can afford to be compassionate, lax, and courteous if, once in a while, when it is least expected of you, but completely justified, you sue someone, or savage an enemy, just to show that you can walk the walk."
 (7)
 - Don't read newspapers or watch TV (17)
-- "The Good Life" for him is "f*** you money" enabling this: "So I stayed in the quant and trading businesses (I'm still here), but organized myself to do minimal but intense (and entertaining) work, focus on ly on the most technical aspects, never attend business 'meetings', avoid the company of 'achievers' and people in suits who don't read books, and take a sabbatical year for every three on average to fill up gaps in my scientific and philosophical culture."
+- "The Good Life" for him is "f*** you money" enabling this: "So I stayed in the quant and trading businesses (I'm still here), but organized myself to do minimal but intense (and entertaining) work, focus only on the most technical aspects, never attend business 'meetings', avoid the company of 'achievers' and people in suits who don't read books, and take a sabbatical year for every three on average to fill up gaps in my scientific and philosophical culture."
 (21)
+- **Erudition**: "Erudition is important to me.
+It signals genuine intellectual curiosity.
+It accompanies an open mind and the desire to probe the ideas of others.
+Above all, an erudite can be dissatisfied with his own knowledge, and such dissatisfaction is a wonderful shield against Platonicity, the simplifications of the five-minute manager, or the philistinism of the overspecialized scholar."
+(48)

 ### Funny
 - The business world is "inelegant, dull, pompous, greedy, unintellectual, selfish, and boring" (17)
+- "Scientists may be in the business of laughing at their predecessors, but owing to an array of human mental dispositions, few realize that someone will laugh at their beliefs in the (disappointingly near) future."
+(39)
+-

 ### Prologue